srozemuller/rozemuller_blog/content/blog/2023-02-11-zero-trust-zero-trust-automation-index/index.md

 ### Licensing
 During the series, I use some premium features that require licenses.
 The licenses are listed below.
-- Azure AD Premium P2
+- Entra ID Premium P2
 - Mircosoft 365 E3 with E5 Security Add-On Mircosoft 365 E5

 ### Code, scripts and templates